CyCraft/magnetar/docs/docs-main/module-setup/index.md

   // making a read request will retrieve docs with the fixed query enabled: await pokedexModule.fetch()

-  // accessing local data will also filter on just docs as per the fixed query: pokedexModule.data.values()
+  // accessing cached data will also filter on just docs as per the fixed query: pokedexModule.data.values()
 })()
 ```